MURP: Multi-Agent Ultra-Wideband Relative Pose Estimation with Constrained Communications in 3D Environments: Technical Approach

 Recall that $\TAB$ is a 6-DoF variable parameterized by $\tup{\xAB,\yAB,\zAB,\rollAB,\pitchAB,\yawAB}$.
 From known information tuples $\I_\A$ and $\I_\B$, we have $\envelc_\A$ and $\envelc_\B$, which provide us with constraints $\tup{\zc\wA, \rollc\wA, \pitchc\wA}$ and $\tup{\zc\wB, \rollc\wB, \pitchc\wB}$.
 Furthermore, since these constraints are with respect to a common world frame $\w$, see that: $\zc\AB = \zc\wB - \zc\wA$, $\rollc\AB = \rollc\wB - \rollc\wA$, and $\pitchc\AB = \pitchc\wB - \pitchc\wA$.
 Thus, given $\envelc_A$ and $\envelc_B$, we have the following constrained optimization:

 which can then be simplified to an equivalent 3-DoF unconstrained optimization problem:

 which can be rewritten as $f$ to clearly see the dependencies:

-That is, given our current ranging measurements $\dvm\AB$, our known information tuples $\I_\A$ and $\I_\B$, and some loss function $\L$, our 3D pose can be found as 3-DoF minimization of our free variables $\tup{\xAB,\yAB,\yawAB}$.

 Using Equation \ref{eq:opt-f}, Algorithm \ref{alg:procedure} outlines a procedure independently followed by each agent $\A$ in a swarm $\R$ to individually estimate $\TAB$ between itself and all other agents $\B \in (\R \setminus \{A\})$.
-Observe that \textit{one-off} communication (i.e., \texttt{transmit}) only occurs on Line 4, when an agent \textit{locally} detects it has violated its \textit{a priori} constraints -- this is then used by other agents on Line 7 (i.e., \texttt{invalid}) to skip calculating $\TAB$ for agents with violated constraints.
+Observe that \textit{event-based} communication (i.e., \texttt{transmit}) only occurs on Line 4, when an agent \textit{locally} detects it has violated its \textit{a priori} constraints -- other agents use this information on Line 7 (i.e., \texttt{invalid}) to skip calculating $\TAB$ for agents with violated constraints.